zcorpan/html-parser-book/manuscript/parser.md

 >
 > * `<font color=chucknorris>`

 In 2009, Henri Sivonen found that the HTML parser needed to retain a quirk for web compatibility.
-Here is his blog post [The Last of the Parsing Quirks](https://hsivonen.fi/last-html-quirk/) (copyright Mozilla Foundation, licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)) with the timeline.
+Here is his blog post with the timeline: [The Last of the Parsing Quirks](https://hsivonen.fi/last-html-quirk/) (copyright Mozilla Foundation, licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/); modified to omit links).

 > I implemented a single quirk for HTML5 parsing yesterday.
 >